 Meet Barbara Dybala

 After receiving her Bachelor of Fine Arts from the University of North Texas, Barbara accepted a designer position with American Airlines where she created magazine designs for their publication department.
-In 1999, she met the marketing director for Coca-Cola who asked her to create some unusual mosaic with Coke products.
+In 1999, she met then marketing director, Lori Wilkenson of Coca-Cola.
+Lori asked her to create some unusual mosaic with Coke products.
 This was the beginning of Barbara’s mosaic art life.
 After 15 years, Barbara left American Airlines, and has since devoted her creative life to mosaics.

-In 2010, Barbara and her husband, David, changed their focus on life by redefining their house design, and Mosaic Habitat in rural Rockwall County began.
+In 2010, Barbara and her husband, David, changed their focus on life by redefining their house design, and Hidden Mosaic in rural Rockwall County began.
 “We are designing and building a living environment that matches who we are”, says Barbara.
 It is an ongoing adventure of life on eight acres.
 Surrounded by buildings covered in mosaic art, wine bottle trees, ponds and pet ducks, let your mind wander.
 It’s a place where folks come from the city to take a deep breath and get excited about living and about art.
 Life is simple, from a worm farm in the garden to rainwater harvesting.
 A serene place to free your mind and take a mosaic class.
-Group tours can be arranged, and we are always open for touring on Mothers Day.
+Group tours can be arranged, and we are open for touring on Mothers Day.
+For the 2019 year the Mothers’ Day tour event is moved to Sunday June 2nd.
+Since this is half way between Mothers’ Day and Father’s Day we should call it Parents Day.

 When not working on a commission Barbara is creating a new space on the property.
 Now, what will they do with that life size elephant?